rxt30/flex_exercise/README.md

 After installing all the required programs, simply clone the project.
 After cloning the repository, simply start the compiler with `python compiler.py`.
 To compile a file, start the compiler as following: `python compiler.py <filename>`
+If you want to have a more detailed look at the syntactical decoding done by the compiler, you can start the compiler with the option `-v`.

 ### Structure
 `compiler.py` serves as the Main-File for this compiler, and should be as short as possible.